-We also simulated the observations with the Danish Meteorological Institute (DMI) 5 microphysical PSC model (Larsen et al., 2002b) running on vortex-filling trajectories (Larsen et al., 2002a; Knudsen and Grooß, 2000) based on ECMWF analysis data.
+We also simulated the observations with the Danish Meteorological Institute (DMI) microphysical PSC model (Larsen et al., 2002b) running on vortex-filling trajectories (Larsen et al., 2002a; Knudsen and Grooß, 2000) based on ECMWF analysis data.
 Diabatic descent along the trajectories was calculated with the ECMWF radiation scheme (Morcrette, 1991).
-The model was initialized with MIPAS high latitude mean values of H2O and HNO3 from 17 May, a few days before the first PSCs were observed by MI-PAS.
+The model was initialized with MIPAS high latitude mean values of H2O and HNO3 from 17 May, a few days before the first PSCs were observed by MIPAS.
 Simulations started on 16 May.
-The model output of particle size distributions for NAT, STS, and ice at each measurement time and location was used to simulate the limb-radiances that would be detected by MIPAS in the spectral regions used for the color-ratio plots in Fig. 1.
+The model output of particle size distributions for NAT, STS, and ice at each measurement time and location was used to simulate the limb-radiances that would be detected by MIPAS in the spectral regions used for the colour-ratio plots in Fig. 1.
 These calculations were performed with the Karlsruhe Optimized and Precise Radiative transfer Algorithm (KOPRA).
 KOPRA has been used in previous studies to simulate MIPAS measurements of PSCs (Höpfner et al., 2002; Höpfner, 2004) and has been validated in Höpfner and Emde (2004).
 For STS, refractive indices of Biermann et al. (2000) have been used.
-Composition were calculated for thermodynamic equilibrium (Carslaw et al., 1994) based on ECMWF temperature analysis, the initial high-latitude mid-May profiles for H2O and HNO3 from MIPAS and 0.3 ppbv of H_2SO_4 .
-NAT observations have been simulated with the refractive indices derived from Biermann (1998) as described in Höpfner et al. (2005) and ice has been simulated using the data of Toon et al. (1994).
+Compositions were calculated for thermodynamic equilibrium (Carslaw et al., 1994) based on ECMWF temperature analysis, 0.3 ppbv of H2SO4, and high-latitude mid-May mean profiles for H2O and HNO3 from MIPAS.
+The latter two have been derived with the scientific MIPAS processor at IMK.
+The retrieval procedure for H2O has been described by Milz et al. (2005) and for HNO3 by Mengistu Tsidu et al. (2005).
+NAT observations have been simulated with the refractive indices derived from Biermann (1998) as described in Höpfner et al. (2006) and ice has been simulated using the data of Toon et al. (1994).

-The DMI model results, which have been color-coded in the same manner as the observations, are shown in Fig. 5 for the model run using ECMWF temperatures without correction and including the MWFM mountain-wave temperature corrections.
+The DMI model results, which have been colour-coded in the same manner as the observations, are shown in Fig. 5 for the model run using ECMWF temperatures without correction and including the MWFM mountain-wave temperature corrections.
 In these runs NAT was set to nucleate only via the ice phase.
 We could reproduce the NAT observations only in the case where the mountain wave temperature correction was applied.
 In the run where purely synoptic temperatures were used no extended area of NAT was formed.

 Comparison of the observation and simulation in Fig. 5 over the central Antarctic region reveals that on 11 and 12 June the DMI PSC model produces clouds with lower values of the cloud index (darker blue) compared to the measurements.
 This is caused by formation of water ice PSCs in the model.
-The measurements, however, indicate ice 5 confined mainly near the Antarctic Peninsula, very probably caused by the mountain wave activity there (see Fig. 3).
-From comparison with radiosondes a cold bias of -1 to -3 K has been found in the ECMWF temperatures between 490 and 570 K potential temperature (P. von der Gathen, pers. comm.).
+The measurements, however, indicate ice confined mainly near the Antarctic Peninsula, very probably caused by the mountain wave activity there (see Fig. 3).
+From comparison with radiosondes a cold bias of -1 to -3 K has been found in the ECMWF temperatures between 490 and 570 K potential temperature (P. von der Gathen, pers. comm., Höpfner et al. (2006)).
 Model calculations incorporating this sonde-derived correction of the ECMWF temperatures produce fewer ice PSCs and agree better with the measurements in the central vortex region (Fig. 5).
-A mountain wave-induced NAT belt also appears in this case, however, the correspondence with the NAT observations is somewhat worse than for the uncorrected run.
+A mountain waveinduced NAT belt also appears in this case, however, the correspondence with the NAT observations is somewhat worse than for the uncorrected run.
 We assume that this is caused by errors induced by application of a constant ECMWF temperature bias independent of geolocation.
 The limited radiosonde data and comparison of ECMWF temperatures with radio occultation measurements (Gobiet et al., 2005) in fact show a bias that is larger near the pole than away from the pole.

-4. Homogeneous NAT nucleation
+4 Homogeneous NAT nucleation